-TCAT-Pulaski currently has five locations including the main campus located at 1233 E. College Street in Pulaski along with four satellite locations in Lawrenceburg, Loretto, Spring Hill, and Summertown High School.
+TCAT-Pulaski currently has five locations including the main campus located at 1233 E. College Street in Pulaski along with four satellite locations in Lawrenceburg, Loretto, Spring Hill, and Summertown.

 The satellite locations offer the following programs:

-Lawrenceburg High School – Residential Wiring and Plumbing
+Lawrenceburg Instructional Service Center**– Residential Wiring and Plumbing and Welding Technology

-Spring Hill, Northfield campus – CNC – Machine Tool Technology
+Northfield Instructional Service Center – CNC – Machine Tool Technology

 For more information, contact the Student Services Department at 931-424-4014.

 The Tennessee College of Applied Technology-Pulaski is one of 27 applied technology colleges across the state serving the citizens of Tennessee.
 This system of schools was made possible by legislation enacted by the 1963 General Assembly of Tennessee, Chapter 229 of House Bill 633.

 Chapter 181, Senate Bill 746-House Bill 697, of the Public Act of 1983 transferred the governance of the state technical institutes and area vocational-technical schools from the State Board of Education to the Tennessee Board of Regents.
 The transfer became effective on July 1, 1983, and includes 46 institutions, being the sixth largest system of higher education in the nation.
 By action of the Tennessee Legislature, the school name changed in 1994 from Pulaski State Area Vocational Technical School to Tennessee Technology Center at Pulaski.